andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/send-email-in-app-using-mfmailcomposeviewcontroller-with-swift.md

 First of all, we need to import the `MessageUI` module.

 Second, we need to specify that the View Controller will conform to the `MFMailComposeViewControllerDelegate` protocol.
-Later, we&#8217;ll actually implement the method that this protocol outlines, which will allow us to make the email composer screen go away once the user is finished either sending an e-mail or cancels out of sending one.
+Later, we'll actually implement the method that this protocol outlines, which will allow us to make the email composer screen go away once the user is finished either sending an e-mail or cancels out of sending one.

 <a name="send-button-tapped" class="jump-target"></a>